 The researchers in Tufts Medical Center’s Department of Medicine Divisions and Institutes are pioneers in groundbreaking bench research, clinical trials and developments in health policy.
 Research is funded by the National Institutes of Health, AHRQ, private foundations, industry, and private individuals.
 Our three-part mission of providing superb patient care, advancing knowledge, and training the next generation of investigators drives forward with one goal in mind: quickly translating innovative research into pioneering care.
-Tufts Medical Center and Floating Hospital rank among the top 10 percent of all institutions that receive research funds from the National Institutes of Health.
+Tufts Medical Center and Tufts Children's Hospital rank among the top 10 percent of all institutions that receive research funds from the National Institutes of Health.

 Clinical research occurs in every division of the Department.
 We are home to ground-breaking investigator-initiated Phase I trials for the sickest cancer patients where Tufts Medical Center is the only hospital in Boston offering such cutting-edge therapy.
 We also engage in multi-site industry-sponsored trials from testing new drug therapies for knee osteoarthritis to evaluating the latest ventricular assist device for patients awaiting heart transplant.
 Many major pharmaceutical companies conduct research at Tufts Medical Center as we offer a diverse patient population served by physicians determined to provide the best care possible.